 - Clinicians work collaboratively with schools, physicians, and community agencies when requested by the client

 - We are a fee-for-service provider so mental health services are covered and paid for according to the clients’ health insurance plan.
-We accept most major insurances including Fidelis, CDPHP, and Tri Care.
+We accept most major insurances including MVP, Fidelis, CDPHP, and Tri Care.